 IMPORTANT: In June 2019, the New York State Legislature amended the state’s laws governing immunizations for school children.
 This amendment eliminated religious exemptions from immunizations and took effect immediately.
-For the 2019-2020 school year, all students must receive immunizations as required by New York State Health Law, unless the student’s parent/guardian can obtain a certification from a treating physician that the required immunization(s) would be detrimental to the child’s health.
+All students must receive immunizations as required by New York State Health Law, unless the student’s parent/guardian can obtain a certification from a treating physician that the required immunization(s) would be detrimental to the child’s health.

 For a copy of the New York State Immunization Requirements for School Entrance/Attendance, see the Related Files at the bottom of this page.

-The Onondaga County Health Department holds an Immunization Clinic every Wednesday morning from 9 a.m. to noon at the John H. Mulroy Civic Center (421 Montgomery Street, Syracuse - Basement Level, Room 30).
+The Onondaga County Health Department holds an Immunization Clinic every Wednesday morning from 9 a.m. to 3 p.m. at the John H. Mulroy Civic Center (421 Montgomery Street, Syracuse - Basement Level, Room 30).

 - Appointment Only.
 No Walk-ins Accepted.